ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 :   Hostname of Exchange server.

 --preference
-:   Preference of the MX record
+:   Preference of the MX record.

 --service
-:   The symbolic name of the desired service, beginning with an underscore `_`.
+:   The symbolic name of the wanted service, beginning with an underscore `_`.

 --protocol
-:   The symbolic name of the desired protocol.
+:   The symbolic name of the wanted protocol.

 --port
 :   Port number of the target server.